clementjambon/QuoridorRL/README.md

-# QuoridorRL
+# QuoridorRL: solving a two-player strategy game with reinforcement learning
-*an INF581 project by Nathan Pollet, Rebecca Jaubert, Laura Minkova, Erwan Umlil and Clément Jambon*
+*an INF581 project*

 This repository provides an environment for the two-player zero-sum Quoridor game and several implementations of agents targeting human-level control (namely [Heuristic agent](#heuristic-agent), [MC-RAVE agent](#mc-rave-agent) and [AlphaZero agent](#alphazero-agent)).